What is SaaS Sales?

 The SaaS Sales Process Today

-The SaaS sales process is a team effort.
+The SaaS sales process is a synthesis of customer needs into sales insights and actions that help an organization to choose a software.
+SaaS sales is more effective as a team effort since so much information needs to be taken into consideration to help a customer find the right solution.
 While selling software requires an extremely smart and experienced salesperson, it’s not a one-woman show.
 The sales cycle can stretch for 3-6+ months long, with 8 or more departments involved in moving deals across the finish line.

 Often, when a prospective software buyer starts looking for a solution, they don’t yet know what type of solution would solve their problem – all they know is that they have a problem.